daronphang/coding_resources/databases/sql/stored_procedures/passing_list_as_parameter.md

-## Passing List as Parameter in Stored Procedure:
+### Passing List as Parameter

 Three main contenders are Table-Valued Parameters, delimited list string and JSON string.

-## Passing Data Table as Parameter (Table-Valued Parameters):
+### TVP

 Allows multiple rows of data to be passed to stored procedure by Transact-SQL code.
 Involves 3 step process:

-1) Create user-defined table that corresponds to table to be populated.
+1. Create user-defined table that corresponds to table to be populated.
-2) Create stored procedure that uses TVP.
+2. Create stored procedure that uses TVP.
-3) Declare table type, populate it with data, and pass it to stored procedure.
+3. Declare table type, populate it with data, and pass it to stored procedure.

 ```sql
 CREATE DATABASE ShowRoom